ContextLab/davos/README.md

 #### Compare behavior across package versions
-The ability to `smuggle` a specific package version even after a different version has been imported makes `davos` a useful tool for comparing behavior across multiple versions of the same package, all within the same interpreter
+The ability to `smuggle` a specific package version even after a different version has been imported makes `davos` a useful tool for comparing behavior across multiple versions of the same package, within the same interpreter session:
-session:
 ```python
 def test_my_func_unchanged():
     """Regression test for `mypkg.my_func()`"""